 Ultimate Guide to Hvar Island in Croatia

 You’ve just been dropped off at the scenic dock in Hvar Town.
-You take your bag off the ferry & wheel it down the sidewalk into town, taking in the row of restaurants & bars that line the lively walk.
+You grab your luggage & head down the sidewalk into town, walking by the row of restaurants & bars that line the harbor.
 It’s only 3PM, but one of the corner bars already has music playing, & an attractive crowd clad in white shirts mingles & sips their cocktails in the warm, Croatian sun.

 Welcome….you have ARRIVED in Hvar!